Crryus/Mlops-assignent/README.md

-# the ds folder consists of the folders and files created for the assignment the rest can ignore
+note: the ds folder consists of the folders and files created for the assignment the rest can ignore